 The MGIS program provides a comprehensive GIS degree that balances theoretical, technical, applied and societal dimensions of GIS.
 Our program prides itself on providing a top-quality program accessible to a wide range of student interests and profiles.
 We offer:

 Earning your MGIS degree from the University of Minnesota will benefit your career and give you the opportunity to make a real difference in your chosen field.
 Whether you use your GIS knowledge to empower communities, plan urban transportation systems, chart evacuation paths, help the environment, increase market share, or pioneer new software applications, as a University of Minnesota MGIS graduate, you will always be in the company of your field's brightest minds and top achievers.

-Congratulations to our recent graduates and others who have changed jobs in 2014 as they establish and maintain successful careers in the GIS profession!
+Congratulations to our MGIS graduates who have secured jobs or changed jobs in 2015 as they continue to achieve success in the GIS profession!